 4 Common Misconceptions about Test Automation Revealed

 Test automation has become an increasingly interesting and effective testing method for many testers.
 Every time your software code is modified, it needs to be tested to ensure quality.
-As your codebase application grows and you add new functionality is added, manual testing becomes inefficient and costly.
+As your codebase application grows and new functionality is added, manual testing becomes inefficient and costly.
 Automated testing uses software to test software, providing valuable insight in a speedy, objective way resulting in a reduction of testing cost by up to 40% and a reduction in test times of up to 20%.

 While the case for its use is strong, many organizations remain hesitant to adopt or expand automated testing due to misconceptions they have about it.
 Here are the top 4 most common arguments against test automation that may cause a company to miss out on a big opportunity to leverage this excellent testing method:

 - Automated software testing means there’s no need for manual – Manual and automated testing are great complements to each other.
-While automated testing is ideal for predictable, repetitive and frequently tested code, it cannot replace human intuition.
+While automated testing is ideal for predictable, repetitive, and frequently tested code, it cannot replace human intuition.
 Manual testing is the logical option for things that are unpredictable, need human intervention, and do not need to be frequently tested.

 - If you automate some testing, you must automate all of it – While automated testing may free up time and work well for some aspects, test automation is not the answer for all of your software testing challenges.
 Testing some things requires the experience of manual testers to ensure accurate results and thoroughness.